rowanmanning/rowanmanning.com/content/posts/webmentions-for-your-static-site/index.md

     title: "Response Icon"
   - src: "responses-styled.png"
     title: "A screenshot of the responses on one of my weeknotes"
+  - src: "twitter-vs-website.png"
+    title: "Two comparison screenshots, showing likes of one of my tweets on one side, and the equivalent likes on my website on the other"
+    params:
+      caption: The same two likes displayed on Twitter (left) and my website (right)

 # Links
 # -----